SachinChhikara/Effectiveness_of_Gamification/README.md

-# Effectivness of Gamification
+# Effectivness of Gamification in Education

 ## Overview

 This is a reproduction of the study, "On the effectiveness of game-like and social approaches in learning: Comparing educational gaming, gamification & social networking".
-This analysis explores the same question as original regarding whther gamifcation is effective or not in a education context.
+This analysis explores the same question as original regarding whether gamifcation is effective or not in a education context.
 In our paper, we take a step further and ask which gender benefits more from gamification.
 And this paper discusses Yu-kai Chou, The Octalysis Framework for Gamification & Behavioral Design and Duolingo.

 ## Link to Replication through SSRP (Social Science Replication Platform)